 Whyte, Winston Michael, Burning Embers; or the Poems of a Prisoner, Dorrance, ©2003

-Photographers/filmmakers of Grenada's history were Wayne Carter, Alvin Clouden, John Douglas, George Lewis, Martin Ken Lewis, Richard MacDonald, Courtney McKie, Michael Miller, Kathy Sloane, Joe Sylvester/Pablo Sylvester, Kevin Williams, Arthur Winner and others.
+Photographers/filmmakers of the Grenada Revolution were Wayne Carter, John Douglas, George Lewis, Martin Ken Lewis, Richard MacDonald, Courtney McKie, Michael Miller, Joe Sylvester/Pablo Sylvester, Kevin Williams, Arthur Winner, Alvin Clouden and others.

 If you have any contributions to this site re: names of photographers, or photographs, please click here